-Taste-testing foams created with arugula, watermelon, and soy lecithin created the picture you see above and is an engaging full-senses experience!
-We paired these foams with shellfish for a combination truly reminiscent of the churning sea.
+Taste-testing foams created with arugula, watermelon and soy lecithin is an engaging full-senses experience!
+We paired these foams (photo above) with shellfish for a combination truly reminiscent of the churning sea.

-We applied the same technique and artistry to a Global Appetizers-Spring/Summer Style class.
-In it, we dove deep into foundational tastes when testing ideas–developing a systematic understanding for our students and ourselves of what makes a good appetizer and how the unique elements in GREAT appetizers are pivotal ingredients to include in all your at-home creations.
-We shared many great ideas just in time for winter and holiday entertaining to get students thinking about next year’s summer patio parties.
+We applied the same technique and artistry to a Global Appetizers—Spring/Summer Style class.
+In it, we dove deep into foundational tastes when testing ideas.
+Our students developed a systematic understanding of what makes a good appetizer and how the unique elements of GREAT appetizers are pivotal to your at-home creations.
+We shared many great ideas just in time for winter and holiday entertaining while getting students thinking about next year’s summer patio parties.

-Here is the class menu for our Global Appetizers and Amuse-Bouche, Tapas, and Small Tastes-Winter Season Style Menu, broken down into flavour elements:
+Here is the menu for our Global Appetizers and Amuse-Bouche, Tapas, and Small Tastes—Winter Season Style class, broken down into flavour elements:

-- Chicken and chocolate chili appetizer: Full flavoured, round, and robust!
-Roasted sweetness of demi-glace onions, delicious bitterness from bittersweet chocolate, and a bit of acidity from tomatoes.
+- Chicken and chocolate chilli appetizer: Full-flavoured, round and robust!
+Roasted sweetness of demi-glace onions, delicious bitterness from bittersweet chocolate and a bit of acidity from tomatoes.
 Gumbo-like!

-- Oysters: Served with a series of garnishes such as preserved lemons, modernist fruit and leaf foams, mustard seed caviar with maple, and slightly bitter notes with a touch of acidity from vinegar.
+- Oysters: Served with a series of garnishes including preserved lemons, modernist fruit and leaf foams, mustard seed caviar with maple and slightly bitter notes with a touch of acidity from vinegar.

-- Arancini two ways: Risotto-based farm vegetable arancini with vegetable stock is nicely balanced decadence with the saltiness of parmesan and vegetable sweetness, fried in a neutral oil.
-Served with naturally sweet beet and carrot puree.
-Grain cake balls–including wild black rice, black beans, red quinoa, and black quinoa–offer earthy, natural sweetness with a touch of bitterness from the black quinoa.
-These are fried with coconut oil.
+- Arancini two ways: The decadence of risotto-based farm vegetable arancini with vegetable stock is nicely balanced with the saltiness of parmesan and the sweetness of vegetables.
+Fried in a neutral oil and served with naturally sweet beet and carrot puree.
+Grain cake balls—including wild black rice, black beans and red and black quinoa—offer earthy, natural sweetness with a touch of bitterness from the black quinoa.
+We fry these with coconut oil.

-We are always connecting to the earth in some way at Tree House and recently we harvested fresh Staghorn Sumac from the backyard (which is protected escarpment conservation land).
-Then we played with different methods of creating a bright red sumac tea and syrup.
-Sumac is refreshingly citrusy and when boiled down picks up really complex bitter notes that are mmmmm!
+We are continually connecting to the earth in some way at Tree House Kitchen.
+We recently harvested fresh staghorn sumac from the backyard (protected escarpment conservation land).
+Then, we played with different methods of creating a bright red sumac tea and syrup.
+Sumac is refreshingly citrusy and, when boiled down, picks up really complex bitter notes that are mmmmm!
 (Think bracing citrus tea or antioxidants on steroids.
 Tannic elements of red wine or dark chocolate came to mind.)
-We may add elements of this to decorate plates that include herbed lamb meatballs with the addition of Chef Nancy’s maple-balsamic elixir or medium rare lamb rib “pops” with herbed potato cake.
+We may use elements of this to decorate plates, including herbed lamb meatballs with the addition of my Maple Balsamic Elixir or medium-rare lamb rib “pops” with herbed potato cake.

-Pictured here is a riff on “meat and potatoes” in an appetizer: decadent herbed potato cake with a balsamic-maple lamb meatball and sauce made from rich lamb and beef demi-glace.
-For the class we decided lamb rack pops are a better lesson, but we loved these meatballs! 🙂
+Pictured here is a riff on “meat and potatoes” in an appetizer: decadent herbed potato cake with a maple-balsamic lamb meatball and sauce made from rich lamb and beef demi-glace.
+For the class, we decided lamb rack pops were a better lesson, but we loved these meatballs!

-Finally, here are a few different tests of rice balls (arancini), working with risotto as well as grains like black quinoa.
-We were trying to find the perfect stuffing and grains for a nourishing whole foods experience with a golden brown, crisp crust. mmmmm!
+Finally, here are a few different tests of rice balls (arancini), working with risotto and grains like black quinoa.
+We were trying to find the perfect stuffing and grains for a nourishing whole foods experience with a golden brown, crisp crust.
+Mmmmm!